-If you are looking for the best value garden cart, the Ironton Steel Utility Cart could be your answer.
+If you are looking for the best value garden cart, the Sunnydaze Utility Steel Garden Cart could be your answer.
 It is similar to the Gorilla Cart that is our editor’s choice in many ways, with exceptional 10 in pneumatic tires, that do a great job over pretty much any terrain.

 The capacity is a bit lower at 400 lbs, but it is made out of high-quality steel and should last you a long time if treated right.

-One of the best features about this cart is the fact that it has folding and removable sides.
-It’s a utility type cart, but you can turn it into a flatbed model by folding down the sides.
+One of the best features of this cart is the fact that it has folding and removable sides.
+It’s a utility-type cart, but you can turn it into a flatbed model by folding down the sides.
 It’s ideal for moving plants around as well as mulch, rocks, soil and anything else you could need.
 The removable sides also mean you can fit larger loads on.

-Pivot steering is included that means you can maneuver around pretty easily.
+Pivot steering is included which means you can maneuver around pretty easily.